optimizely/agent/examples/README.md

 ## Optimizely Agent Examples

-This folder provides a set of sample scripts to illustrate some of the main API features.
+This folder provides a set of sample scripts to illustrate some of the main API use cases.
 Most of the examples below require an SDK key `<SDK-Key>` as one of the arguments.
 The SDK key can be found in the settings of your Optimizely Full Stack or Rollouts account.